 Recently we were on the receiving end of an attempted hustle by some fake wheel clampers.
 They’d immobilised one of our vans and were refusing to take the clamp off unless we paid £300 cash there and then.
 No credit cards allowed because of “possible fraud”.
 That set our own fraud alarm bells ringing and, after some investigation, we called the police who agreed to come down.
 When our hustlers heard the police were coming, they rapidly removed the clamp from our wheel, jumped in their car and sped off.

 And what kind of car did our scammers jump into to make good their escape?
-Only a Jaguar X-type like this one!
+Only a Jaguar X-type!
 Clearly the scam pays well, or perhaps they often need to leave the scene of the crime in a hurry!
 Unfortunately for them, their getaway wasn’t quick enough to prevent us taking down their vehicle registration number and passing it on to the police.

 So, if any of you ever have a similar situation, here are our top tips to avoiding being scammed by fake clampers: